OutSystems/docs-product/src/develop/reuse-and-refactor/services.md

 **Access governance**
 :   Service Actions follow the same governance model as any other reusable element defined by permissions in LifeTime.

-#### Scalability

-Due to its loosely-coupled nature, using Service Actions enable you to handle additional load by scaling your service through [container deployment](../../managing-the-applications-lifecycle/containers/intro.md).
-The requests to the service will then be distributed among the several containers.

 #### Dealing with transactionality and networking

 Since Service Actions don’t share the same process and transaction with the consumers, implementing fault-tolerant services using Service Actions requires additional logic on the consumer side.